AntonEvmenenko/rgbd_viewer/README.md

 ![](./screenshots/demo.gif)

-Simple interactive depthmap viewer written in Qt and QML.
+Simple interactive RGBD viewer written in Qt and QML.
 You need an image and a grayscale depth map to make it work.

 ## How to use